Support Service and Advance Care Planning for Elders

 Bonus Tip: Display your certification on LinkedIn to strengthen your professional profile and capture the attention of potential employers.

 Support service in eldercare refers to a range of assistance provided to help seniors meet their daily needs, maintain well-being, and enjoy a better quality of life.
 It includes personal care (e.g. bathing, dressing), emotional support, help with household tasks, health monitoring, transportation, and advance care planning.
-These services are tailored to individual needs and aim to promote independence, dignity, and person-centred care.
+These services are tailored to individual needs and aim to promote independence, dignity, and person-centered care.

 Advance care planning (ACP) is the process of discussing and documenting a person's future care preferences in case they become unable to make decisions.
 In eldercare, it helps seniors express their values and treatment choices, including life-sustaining measures and preferred care settings.
 ACP involves conversations with loved ones and healthcare providers, appointing a decision-maker, and completing formal documents.
-It ensures care aligns with the individual’s wishes, reduces family stress, and supports person-centred, dignified care.
+It ensures care aligns with the individual’s wishes, reduces family stress, and supports person-centered, dignified care.

-Yes.
+Eligible Singaporeans and PRs enrolled in our IBF-accredited courses can receive funding support through IBF-STS, subject to fulfilling all eligibility requirements.Yes.
 For self-sponsored Singaporeans aged 25 years old and above, you can use your SkillsFuture Credit to offset the remaining course fees after WSQ funding.

 To check your SkillsFuture credit balance, please follow these steps: